 Being a security expert at Bosch can involve some some extraordinary tasks.
-We asked Michel Huger about his; he’s in charge of supervising the security technology at one of Germany’s most popular tourist attractions, Neuschwanstein Castle.
+Michel Huger is in charge of supervising the security technology at one of Germany’s most popular tourist attractions: Neuschwanstein Castle.

 Hello, Mr. Huger,

 Have you strolled through the throne room in Neuschwanstein today?

 No, I’m not in the castle every day, more like twice a year.
 But our service technicians are there regularly because of our maintenance contract.
 We’re responsible for the complex fire alarm system, and we installed a public address and evacuation system as well as a video system.
 There is always something that needs to be done there.